Harvested and Sequestered Nitrogen Assessment

 Dr. Daniel Geisseler, Assistant Professor, Nutrient Management CE Specialist, University of California, Davis

 Numerous other industry and UC cooperators, while not named as such in funding proposals, helped to develop the project, and will be involved in the work, or will support it with results from other projects that they are completing.

 Budget and Funding

 The overall budget for this project is $284,000 over three years.
-The MPEP Committee applied for $224,095 from the California Department of Food and Agriculture Fertilizer Research and Education Program grant program in 2017.
-An award decision is expected in October 2017.
-Additional funding will come from the MPEP Committee and from a Conservation Innovation Grant to the Committee by the United States Department of Agriculture’s Natural Resources Conservation Service, and from in-kind contributions from project collaborators.
+The MPEP Committee was awarded a grant for $224,095 from the California Department of Food and Agriculture Fertilizer Research and Education Program grant program in 2017.
+Additional funding comes from the MPEP Committee, from a Conservation Innovation Grant to the Committee by the United States Department of Agriculture’s Natural Resources Conservation Service, and from in-kind contributions from project collaborators.

 In the 2016 N Concentrations Report, Dr. Geisseler developed factors to convert the yields of 72 major crops in the Central Valley into N removed from the field.
 The resulting coefficients were based on the best available information in scientific literature, with the understanding that further refinement would take place later.
 Due to the age and location of the studies referenced, the final N Concentrations Report (Geisseler, 2016), showed that only 10 crops, covering approximately 12 percent of irrigated lands in the Central Valley, had a solid underpinning for N content in harvested material.
 Furthermore, even fewer data were available on the amount of N sequestered in perennial crop biomass.